elastic/apm/specs/agents/universal-profiling-integration.md

 * *transaction-id*: The APM W3C span id of the transaction which was active for the given profiling samples
 * *stack-trace-id*: The unique ID for the stacktrace captured assigned by the profiler.
 This ID is stored in elasticsearch in base64 URL safe encoding by the universal profiling solution.
 * The number of samples observed since the last report for the (*trace-id*, *transaction-id*, *stack-trace-id*) combination.

+# APM Agent output of correlation data

+## Correlation Attribute

+APM Agents will receive the IDs of stacktraces which occurred during transactions via [correlation messages](#cpu-profiler-trace-correlation-message).
+If the correlation feature is enabled, agents SHOULD store the received IDs of stacktraces as `elastic.profiler_stack_trace_ids` OpenTelemetry span attribute on the transaction:

+ * The type of the `elastic.profiler_stack_trace_ids` MUST be string-array
+ * The stacktrace-IDs MUST be provided as base64 URL-safe encoded strings without padding
+ * The order of elements in the array is not relevant
+ * The counts of stacktrace-IDs must be preserved: If a stacktrace occurred *n* times for a given transaction, its ID must appear exactly *n* times in `elastic.profiler_stack_trace_ids` of that transaction

+The APM intake will store `elastic.profiler_stack_trace_ids` as `transaction.profiler_stack_trace_ids` on transaction documents with the special `counted_keyword` mapping type, ensuring duplicates are preserved.

+For example, if for a single transaction the following correlation messages are received

+* (stack-trace-ID: 0x60b420bb3851d9d47acb933dbe70399b, count: 2)
+* (stack-trace-ID: 0x4c9326bb9805fa8f85882c12eae724ce, count: 1)
+* (stack-trace-ID: 0x60b420bb3851d9d47acb933dbe70399b, count: 1)

+the resulting transaction MUST have the OpenTelemetry attribute `elastic.profiler_stack_trace_ids` with a value of `[YLQguzhR2dR6y5M9vnA5mw, YLQguzhR2dR6y5M9vnA5mw, TJMmu5gF-o-FiCwS6uckzg, YLQguzhR2dR6y5M9vnA5mw]`.

+Note that the [correlation messages](#cpu-profiler-trace-correlation-message) will arrive delayed relative to when they were sampled due to the processing delay of the profiling host agent and the transfer over the domain socket.
+APM agents therefore MUST defer sending ended transactions until they are relatively confident that all correlation messages for the transaction have arrived.

+ * When a [profiler registration message](#profiler-registration-message) has been received, APM agents SHOULD use the duration from that message as delay for transactions
+ * If no [profiler registration message](#profiler-registration-message) has been received yet, APM agents SHOULD use a default of one second as reasonable default delay.
+ * If the correlation feature is not enabled, APM agents MUST NOT defer sending ended transactions
+ * Non-Transaction spans (non local-roots) and unsampled transactions MUST NOT be deferred

+Typically, this deferral would be implemented by putting transactions with a timestamp into a fixed-size FIFO queue when they end.
+The head of the queue is removed, once the delay has elapsed and the corresponding transaction is only then forwarded to the exporter.
+If a transaction cannot be buffered because the queue is full, it MUST be forwarded to the exporter immediately instead of being dropped.
+In this case, agents SHOULD print a warning about profiling correlation data potentially being inaccurate/incomplete.

+## Configuration Options

+OpenTelemetry based agents SHOULD use the following configuration options:

+ * `ELASTIC_OTEL_UNIVERSAL_PROFILING_INTEGRATION_ENABLED`: `true`, `false`, `auto` (optional)

+   Defines whether the correlation feature is enabled or disabled.
+APM agents MAY optionally implement the `auto` mode: Hereby, the APM agent will open the correlation socket, but will not perform any correlation and won't buffer spans until a [profiler registration message](#profiler-registration-message) has been received.
+If `auto` is supported, APM agents SHOULD use it as default, as it provides a zero-configuration experience to end users.
+Otherwise the default SHOULD be `false`.

+ * `ELASTIC_OTEL_UNIVERSAL_PROFILING_INTEGRATION_SOCKET_DIR`

+   Defines the directory in which the socket-file for communication with the profiler will be created.
+Should have a reasonable default (e.g. a temp dir).

+ * `ELASTIC_OTEL_UNIVERSAL_PROFILING_INTEGRATION_BUFFER_SIZE`

+   The size of the FIFO queue [used to buffer transactions](#correlation-attribute) until all correlation data has arrived.
+Should have a reasonable default to sustain typical transaction per second rates while not occupying too much memory in edge cases (e.g. 8096).